Ashish-3001/Ashish-3001/README.md

 # 💫 About Me:
-Full-stack developer with backend expertise, engineering scalable SaaS applications across diverse tech stacks,  including .NET, Django, Angular, and MySQL. <br><br>Proficient in architecting APIs, designing robust database structures, implementing seamless integrations, background task automation, and real-time data pipelines. <br>            <br><b>Driven by a passion for transforming concepts into high-performance solutions ready for deployment. </b> <br>          <br> Pursuing a Master’s in Computer Science and Engineering at the University at Buffalo (Dec 2025), while interning at Invisible Strengths as part of the DivInc x Blackstone LaunchPad Summer 2025 program, contributing to full-stack development. <br> <br>
+Pursuing a Master’s in Computer Science and Engineering at the University at Buffalo (Dec 2025), and currently interning at Invisible Strengths through the DivInc x Blackstone LaunchPad Summer 2025 program, contributing to full-stack development. <br><br>

+Full-stack developer with backend expertise, engineering scalable SaaS applications across diverse tech stacks, including .NET, Django, Angular, and MySQL. <br><br>

+Proficient in architecting APIs, designing robust database structures, implementing seamless integrations, background task automation, and real-time data pipelines. <br><br>

+<b>Driven by a passion for transforming concepts into high-performance solutions ready for deployment.</b> <br><br>

 ## 🌐 Socials: